 Lead concentrations in water should not exceed 15 parts per billion.
 However, in certain areas of Flint, tap water tested at 866 times that limit of lead.
 Lead in water causes a host of issues.
 Children are particularly susceptible because their brains and neurological systems are still developing.
 Lead exposure can cause brain damage, developmental disabilities, coma, seizures, and even death.

-In addition, experts have linked two outbreaks of Legionnaires’ disease (resulting in 13 deaths) with the Flint the water crisis.
+In addition, experts have linked two outbreaks of Legionnaires’ disease (resulting in 13 deaths) with the Flint water crisis.
 Legionnaires’ is a severe form of pneumonia and lung inflammation.
-Jim Graves, as well as our Flint water crisis legal team including attorneys Joel Finnell and Jonathon Homa, are currently actively pursuing wrongful death and other damages against the state and other private defendants.
+Jim Graves, as well as our Flint water crisis legal team including attorney Joel Finnell are currently actively pursuing wrongful death and other damages against the state and other private defendants.

 $600 Million Flint Water Crisis Settlement

 The preliminary settlement (which still needs court-approval and legislative funding) is truly historic in that it includes Legionnaires’ victims.
 Up until the announcement of the settlement, the state of Michigan has continually denied the correlation between the water crisis and Legionnaires’ disease.
 Now, it seems, the state is taking ownership that the lead contamination, indeed, caused this disease in many people, primarily those over 65-years-old.